-- 5.6 The Government had previously used the 2019-20 settlement announcement to reaffirm its intention to move to 75% local retention in 2020-21.
-Along with the Fair Funding Review (also known as the Review of Relative Needs and Resources), previously scheduled to take place in 2019, implementation was subsequently pushed back to 2021-22.
-However, in April 2020 the Government announced that, in order to allow councils to focus on meeting the immediate public health challenge posed by the pandemic, the Fair Funding Review and the move to 75% business rates retention, would no longer be implemented in 2021-22. - 5.7 Neither SR 20 published in November 2020, or the 2021-22 local government finance settlement published in February 2021, provided further update on planned local government funding reform (fair funding review, 75% business rates retention, full reset of business rates baselines or alternative business rates retention system) or on revisions to proposed implementation dates.
+- with the Fair Funding Review (also known as the Review of Relative Needs and Resources), previously scheduled to take place in 2019, implementation was subsequently pushed back to 2021-22.
+However, in April 2020 the Government announced that, in order to allow councils to focus on meeting the immediate public health challenge posed by the pandemic, the Fair Funding Review and the move to 75% business rates retention, would no longer be implemented in 2021-22. - 5.8 Neither SR 20 published in November 2020, or the 2021-22 local government finance settlement published in February 2021, provided further update on planned local government funding reform (fair funding review, 75% business rates retention, full reset of business rates baselines or alternative business rates retention system) or on revisions to proposed implementation dates.
 The government did however, announce at SR 20 that it had decided not to proceed with a reset of business rates baselines in 2021-22.
-No further announcements were made at SR21 or in the local government finance settlement for 2022-23 on the planned local government funding reforms. - 5.8 The Government announced at Budget 2020 that it would conduct a fundamental review of the business rates system.
-The final report setting out the conclusions of that review was published alongside the Autumn Budget and Spending Review 2021 in October 2021.
-The report sets out a number of measures that will impact business rates income in 2022-23 and subsequent years including - freezing the business rates multiplier for 2022-23 - introducing for 2022-23, a new temporary business rates relief of 50% for eligible retail, hospitality and leisure properties, up to a cap of £110,000 per business - increasing the frequency of business rates revaluations from every five years to every 3 years, starting in 2023.
+No further announcements were made at SR21 or in the local government finance settlement for 2022-23 on the planned local government funding reforms. - 5.9 The Government announced at Budget 2020 that it would conduct a fundamental review of the business rates system.
+The final report setting out the conclusions of that review was published in October 2021 alongside the Autumn Budget and Spending Review 2021.
+The report set out a number of measures impacting on business rates income in 2022-23 and subsequent years.
+These included: - freezing the business rates multiplier for 2022-23 - introducing for 2022-23, a new temporary business rates relief of 50% for eligible retail, hospitality and leisure properties, up to a cap of £110,000 per business - increasing the frequency of business rates revaluations from every five years to every 3 years, starting in 2023. - 5.10 The provisional local government finance settlement for 2022-23 was issued on 16 December 2021, setting out the distribution of centrally allocated resources for local authorities in England.
+The final 2022-2023 settlement was laid before the House of Commons on 7 February 2022.
+The 2022-23 local government finance settlement is for one year only and is based on the Spending Review 2021 (SR21) funding levels.
+Following single year settlements in both 2020-21 and 2021-22, this represented the third consecutive one-year settlement and the first time since 2015 that, in the context of a multi-year Spending Review, the government has provided local authorities with only a single-year settlement. - 5.11 Key announcements included in the local government finance settlement for 2022-23 included: - freezing the business rates multiplier for 2022-23 - a council tax referendum limit of up to 2% or up to and including £5 (whichever is higher) above the Authority's relevant basic amount of council tax for 2021-22 without triggering a referendum - no changes to the New Homes Bonus scheme - an inflationary uplift to Revenue Support Grant - no changes to Rural Services Delivery (RSDG) allocations which remained at their 2021-22 level - continuation of the lower tier services grant for a further year - a new one-off un-ringfenced Services Grant incorporating funding for the additional costs arising from the increase in employer National Insurance Contributions which took effect in 2022-23.